 After that point, Alex descended into a completely delusional state where he believed that the globalists were watching his every move and trying to counter him through the media.

-It was a fucked-up show under any circumstances, but in the aftermath of this bombing, it was particularly distasteful.
+It was a fucked up show under any circumstances, but in the aftermath of this bombing, it was particularly distasteful.

-By the time Alex gets on air, they had announced on the 17th that they had photos of the suspects.
+But the FBI had announced by the time Alex gets on air, they had announced on the 17th that they had photos of the suspects.

 And Homeland Security Secretary Janet Napolitano had testified before the House Homeland Security Committee regarding these images and videos that the investigation had zeroed in on.